knolist/pennydrop/README.md

 using by adding the following line to your `~/.bashrc`: `alias babelc_kno='npx babel --presets react-app/prod chrome-extension-no-firebase/js/react-components --out-dir chrome-extension-no-firebase/js/lib/'`, then run the compiler by calling `babelc_kno` from your command line)

-## Other npm commands to run
-1) `npm install uuid`

 ## Running the server
+The server has been deployed to [knolist.herokuapp.com](knolist.herokuapp.com).
+The source for the deployed version of the server is in a separate repo in the Knolist organization, called `knolist-backend`.
+If you make any updates to `server.py`, remember to transfer that over to the other repo.
+Automatic deploy is active on Heroku, so all you need to do is push the updated code to master in `knolist-backend`.

-If running locally, you must run the server that extracts website data.
+If running locally for debugging purposes, you must run the server that extracts website data.
 1) Open a terminal and run `cd server`
 2) Run `python3 server.py`
+3) If any of the necessary packages is not locally installed, follow the error messages to install them using `pip`

 ## Automatically Associating GitHub Activity in ClickUp
 ClickUp will automatically pick up new activity and associate it with tasks.